NEO Planner V4.5 - Common restrictions - Explanations

 - Moon restrictions

-In contrast to deep sky photographers or observers, the moon is not a real obstacle for observers from Near Earth Objects.
+In contrast to deep sky photographers, the moon does not represent a real obstacle for observers of near-Earth objects.

-Neo Planner will then sort out those objects whose positions during the night come too close to the moon by the degrees entered.
+Neo Planner then sorts out the objects whose positions are too close to the moon by the entered number of degrees during the night.

 -> look here how to control the brightness of the objects